rougier/from-python-to-numpy/05-problem-vectorization.rst

-We have indeed reformulated our problem, taking advantage of the fact that :math:`\sum_{ij}{X_i}{Y_j} = \sum_{i}X_i \sum_{j}Y_j$` and we've learned in the meantime that there are two kinds of vectorization: code vectorization and the problem vectorization.
+We have indeed reformulated our problem, taking advantage of the fact that :math:`\sum_{ij}{X_i}{Y_j} = \sum_{i}X_i \sum_{j}Y_j$` and we've learned in the meantime that there are two kinds of vectorization: code vectorization and problem vectorization.
 The latter is the most difficult but the most important because this is where you can expect huge gains in speed.
 In this simple example, we gain a factor of 150 with code vectorization but we gained a factor of 70,000 with problem vectorization, just by writing our problem